DoctorWkt/Verilog_tic-tac-toe/README.md

 the FPGA.
 The FPGA knows what is the best next move, and should always win or draw against the user.

-It's a work in progress.
-Right now it runs under Verilator but eventually I want to synthesise it and get it to run on a TinyFPGA B2 board.

 The ```gen_moves.pl``` works out the best X moves for each board state, producing a ```moves.txt``` file.
 The ```gen_xmove_module.pl``` script uses this to create the ```gen_xmove.v``` module.